 Autumn Butternut Squash + Kale Linguine

-Hello friends!
-I feel like it’s been a while?
+Hi!
 I wanted to pop in today with this recipe for a delectable fall pasta that I developed for Culcherd, the incredible Toronto-based vegan cheese company that I work for.
 I am probably (definitely) biased but it is BY FAR the best vegan cheese I’ve ever tried.
 Hands down.
 And I can say with confidence that a large majority of the people I’ve asked would completely agree with that statement.

 Culcherd is a cashew “cheese” that goes through a fermentation process to give it that tangy, cheesy taste and it is truly amazing.
 Also, it comes in five flavours that are all equally tasty – you really can’t go wrong.
 Okay I will stop bragging now, but all of this is to say that if you live in Toronto and can get your hands on it, I HIGHLY recommend you do for this recipe!